Groninger Museum: Collections

+Around 30,00 of the collections have been digitised and are available to search via an online portal.

 Exhibitions

 The Groninger Museum is home to various exhibitions of local, national, and international works of art, most of them modern and abstract.
 Some have provoked controversy, such as the photo exhibition of Andres Serrano, but others are more conventional such as the exhibition of the works by Ilya Repin, the "Russian Rembrandt".
 While the exhibition "David Bowie is" was taking place at the museum the death of David Bowie was announced.
 The museum responded by opening a condolence register and opening its doors to visitors on Monday (while the museum is normally closed).